ccdxc/sw/docs/apidef.md

 #### Response writer
 Hook to modify the returned response.
 The hook can return a completely new type in the response if needed.

-The snippet below shows an example of registering a post commit hook to a method (please see the impl/server.go for the functional example)
+The snippet below shows an example of registering a post commit hook to a method (please see the hooks/bookstore.go for a reference example)

     func (r *bookstoreHooks) RegisterHooks(logger log.Logger, svc apiserver.Service) {